Typhoon Karen: Guam

 Karen is regarded as the worst typhoon to ever impact Guam.
 Acting governor Manuel Guerrero stated that "the entire territory was devastated."
 Almost all structures, both civilian and military, were severely damaged or destroyed.
 Even reinforced concrete structures at Anderson Air Force Base sustained severe damage.
 Though these structures withstood the direct impact of winds, sudden drops in pressure caused windows to shatter in most structures, ultimately exposing the interior to water damage.
 Military structures suffered the most from this phenomenon as the buildings were designed in a way that pressure differences between the interior and exterior would not equal out.
 Debris from damaged or destroyed homes became projectiles during the storm that created further damage, like "shrapnel or artillery missiles."

 George Washington High was destroyed.
 The Tumon Junior Senior High School, although severely damaged, was re-opened within a month.
 Guam Memorial Hospital and the island's public works department were extensively damaged.
-Downtown Hagåtña, Guam's largest city, was flattened.
-Along the city's main road, Marine Drive, 20 cm of sand accumulated from Karen's storm surge.
-Overall, the city was 85 percent destroyed, while the villages of Yona and Inarajan were 97 and 90 percent destroyed, respectively.
+Downtown Hagåtña, Guam's largest urban area, was flattened.
+Along the island’s main road Marine Drive, 20 cm of sand accumulated from Karen's storm surge.
+Overall, Hagåtña was 85 percent destroyed, while the villages of Yona and Inarajan were 97 and 90 percent destroyed, respectively.
 Additionally, Agana Heights and Sinajana were reportedly leveled.
 The communication network on the island was completely destroyed as antennas and transmission equipment were blown away.
 Approximately 30 percent of telephone poles between the island's naval station and Nimitz Hill and 95 percent of civilian telephone poles were downed.
 The power grid was also destroyed.
-The Guam portion of the Pacific Scatter Communications System suffered extensive damage, with all four 61 m antennas at Ritidian Point being reduced to a "mess of tangled, twisted steel and cable."
-Losses from the antennas alone reached $1 million.
-All airstrips on the island were rendered inoperable, hampering initial relief efforts.
+The Guam station of the Pacific Scatter Communications System suffered extensive damage, with all four 61 m antennas at Ritidian Point being reduced to a "mess of tangled, twisted steel and cable".
+Losses due to the antennas alone reached $1 million.
+All runways at Andersen Air Force Base and Naval Air Station Agana were rendered inoperable, hampering initial relief efforts.
 Numerous roads across the island were also impassable, covered by downed trees and smashed vehicles.
 The wreckage left in the wake of the storm was described as a "massive junkyard".

-A week after the storm, coastal areas devastated by the typhoon were seemingly untouched.
+A week after the storm, coastal areas devastated by the typhoon were seemingly untouched by cleanup efforts.